fooplugins/fooconvert/readme.txt

 = Is FooConvert compatible with Classic Editor plugin? =

 Not really.
-The FooConvert widget designer is built on top of the Gutenberg block editor, which means you need to enable the block editor to create and edit widgets.
-You will not be able to easily create or edit widgets using the Classic Editor.
+The FooConvert designer is built on top of the Gutenberg block editor, which means you need to enable the block editor to create and edit popups.
+You will not be able to easily create or edit popups using the Classic Editor.
-If you have the Classic Editor plugin installed, You will need to enable the setting "Allow users to switch editors" from Settings -> Writing, so that you can switch to the block editor when adding or editing FooConvert widgets.
+If you have the Classic Editor plugin installed, You will need to enable the setting "Allow users to switch editors" from Settings -> Writing, so that you can switch to the block editor when adding or editing FooConvert popups.

 = Can I use FooConvert with other e-commerce plugins? =